LanYang1214/HornetCursor-X11/README.md

 ## Credits

-- Original created by [绿亡](https://space.bilibili.com/362158444) on www.bilibili.com, [click here for the original post](https://www.bilibili.com/video/BV1rwntz7ETr)
+- Original created by [绿亡](https://space.bilibili.com/362158444) on Bilibili, [click here for the original post](https://www.bilibili.com/video/BV1rwntz7ETr)
 - This adaption is created with permission of the original creator:
 ![chat history with the author](permission-from-author.jpg)